Nose Tip Surgery

 To find out if you are suitable for a rhinoplasty tip contact us to arrange a nose tip consultation, or call us to find out more.

-To find out more about our expert facial plastic surgoens click here.
+To find out more about our expert nose plastic surgeons click here.

 After the procedure, you may experience swelling, bruising, and mild discomfort for a few days, but you will be given anaesthesia during the surgery to minimise pain.
 Pain relief will be given for post operative pain.